-Precedent transaction analysis (along with comparable company analysis and the DCF model) is one of the “Big Three” methods to valuing a company.
+Precedent transactions analysis (along with comparable company analysis and the DCF model) is one of the “Big Three” valuation methods for a company.
 Of those three methodologies, precedent transaction analysis is the least used, usually failing in the “optional” or “supplemental” category.
-Simply put, it is similar to “comps” in the real estate milieu and is a method of estimating the value of a company by researching and analyzing recent prices that were paid in comparable transactions.
+Simply put, it is similar to “comps” in the real estate milieu and is a company valuation method to help estimate by researching and analyzing recent prices that were paid in comparable transactions.

 Note: Precedent transactions are also known as the following:

 - Deal comps